RaphaelBecquart/IJM-internship/README.md

       The code for this part is located in ./tools/Midline_Edge_Reformater.ipynb

-      ADVANCEMENT: Code is suppose to be over, but test need to be performed
+      ADVANCEMENT: Code is supposed to be finished, but tests need to be performed, especially with Macrostomum.

-  4/ Get 'Real' centriole characteristic
+  5/ Get 'Real' centriole characteristics
      -> centriole angle
      -> relative lateral position (0 = midline, <0 : on the right side of the worm, >0 : on the left side of the worm) -> relative longitudinal position (0 = tail, 1 = head)